 Democracy is evident throughout our school.
-Pupils have the opportunity to have their voices heard through our pupil questionnaires, and via members of the school council.
-We encourage a respect for democracy by using the voting process to elect class representatives for the School Council and school Eco Council.
-We also have a Junior Leadership Team as we believe the best schools have a pupil led culture where children take on key leadership roles and get their voice heard.
-We whole-heartedly value the work of our junior leaders, using it to shape school improvement at every level.
+Pupils have the opportunity to have their voices heard through our pupil questionnaires, and via our new Pupil Leadership Team.
+We encourage respect for democracy by using the voting process to elect class representatives for the Eco Team.
+In school, our Pupil Leadership Team promote our pupil led culture where children take on key leadership roles known as 'ambassadors', who play a key part in the development of our curriculum and enrichment opportunities.
+We whole-heartedly value the work of our ambassadors, using it to shape school improvement at every level.

 Our school’s Behaviour Policy enables pupils to distinguish right from wrong.
 At Gorsemoor, every child has the right to a happy and safe school life so that they can progress with their learning and social development.
-Disruptive behaviour from pupils, both within lessons and beyond the classroom, slows this progress and this is why we expect everyone within our school community to follow our Code of Conduct, which was produced by staff and pupils is reviewed each year through our School Council and the Class Council meetings that they hold.
+Disruptive behaviour from pupils, both within lessons and beyond the classroom, slows this progress and this is why we expect everyone within our school community to follow our Code of Conduct, which was produced by staff and pupils.
 The children’s feedback on this policy is vital in order to ensure that it continues to work successfully.

 We use our pupil views to develop our school curriculum and learning environment to create a thriving school that inspires and interests all.
 Staff members encourage the children to share their views, value one another’s ideas and question ideas through enquiry lead learning.
 This is supported through our connect time and learning tools where collaboration, communication, sharing and turn taking is taught and applied in a range of contexts.